stencila/stencila/examples/nodes/instruction-block-markdown/instruction-block-markdown.md

 # New instruction

-No content, closing pipe:
+No content:

-::: new |
+::: new <

-Single new block:
+Single block:

 ::: new >

 New paragraph #1

-Multiple new blocks:
+Multiple blocks:

 ::: new